DaytonK1/Fantasy-football-draft-assistant/README.md

-# Fantasy Football Draft Assistant 2024
+# Fantasy Football Draft Assistant 2025

 ## Project Overview
-A Streamlit-based web application designed to help fantasy football managers make informed decisions during their drafts.
-The application provides interactive filtering and visualization of QB, WR, and RB statistics from the 2024 season.
+A Streamlit-based web application designed to help fantasy football managers make informed decisions during their 2025 season drafts.
+The application provides interactive filtering and visualization of player statistics from the 2024 NFL season to help predict performance for 2025.

 ## Features
 - Filter QBs by key statistics (Points per Game, TDs, INTs, Yards, Completions)